unity3d-jp/MeshSync/Documentation~/MeshSyncServer.md

 - **Animation Tweak** : various animation adjustments.
   - **Override Frame Rate**
-    Changes the frame rate while keeping the key duration or the animation length.
+    Changes the frame rate while keeping the key time or the animation length.

     > Tips: playing a 24 FPS animation without interpolation when targetting 60 FPS will cause jittery movements.
     > Changing the animation to 120 FPS is one possible approach to mitigate it.